tamiadev/styleguides/JavaScript.md

     this._firstName = 'Panda';
     ```

   - Don't save references to `this`.
-Use arrow functions or Function#bind.
+Use arrow functions or Function.bind.

     ```javascript
     // bad